albertzeap/CPSC-335-Langton-s-Ant-Lab/README.txt

   1. Extract the .zip file into a folder.

-  2. Drag the index HTML file, index-js-p5-example.html, into a browser window.
+  2. Drag the index HTML file, LarksAnt.html, into a browser window.
 The example P5 program should start immediately.
 You should see a 640x480 grid (white lines on black background) with row/column headers and some of the grid cells colored.
-See the picture pix-js-p5-example-1.JPG.

 Known Bugs